 This article is not intended to be a full review of each of the 3 elements of data management, but rather to show how easily the 3 components can work together when the right individual solutions have been identified for your needs.

-The QNAP was very easy to configure, I simply installed 5 Western Digital RED 6 TB drives, started up the unit and configured RAID 10 with a hot spare.
+The QNAP was very easy to set up.
+I merely installed 5 Western Digital RED 6 TB drives, started up the unit and configured RAID 10 with a hot spare.

 The result, 10.62 TB of data availableness.